docsforadobe/premiere-scripting-guide/docs/item/projectitem.md

 #### Description

-Each item in a project is a **projectItem**, including the project root.
+Each item in a project is a ProjectItem, including the project root.

 ---